PremierLangage/sandbox/README.md

 ./bin/install.sh
 ```

-If you also want to deploy the server, run `./bin/deploy.sh`
+If you also want to deploy the server, run `./bin/deploy.sh`.
+You may want to check
+the created config file at `/etc/apache2/sites-enabled/sandbox-auto.conf`.

+You will then have to restart apache2 : `systemctl restart apache2` or `service apache2 restart`.

 ## Documentation